franchsli/whatsapp_clone_django/README.md

 Also don't forget to change the channel layer to redis.

 - Make it responsive (or maybe not).
-- Check and compare all the whatsapp web features with this project features.
 - Implement all of the features at [dj-chat](https://github.com/adilmohak/dj-chat?tab=readme-ov-file#current-features)